drupal-media/d8-guide/modules/entity_browser/configuration.md

 # Configuration file structure

-Entity browser currently doesn't provide any configuration UI.
-Entity browsers need to be created as YML configuration files and imported using standard means.

-This is a typical configuration file (entity_browser.browser.field_files.yml from example module):
+Entity browsers are configuration entities that can be created either by the site builder on the UI or imported from YAML configuration files.

+To create a new browser go to /admin/config/content/entity_browser and click on "Add Entity Browser".
+Follow the wizard according to your preferences through all the steps of the creation process.

+If you are using a module that provides default or example configuration, these will be in the .yml files and will have the following structure (example entity_browser.browser.field_files.yml from the example module):

 ```yaml
 name: test_files